M1ke/serverless-payments/README.md

 bin/deploy-dev-front
 ```

-At the end of this we should see a URL to view our front end.
+At the end of this we should be shown a URL to view our front end.

 ## Running locally